danielnilsson9/bbs-fw/PROTOCOL.md

 Request  | Response | Interpretation
 -------- | -------- | --------------
-63 XX    | 63 XX    | Throttle value, sent directly on change.
+63 XX    | 63 XX    | Throttle value, sent directly by STC MCU on change.

 ## Status
 Status requests are sent frequently by the STC MCU.
 There seems to be 3 types of request.

-I guess that two of them would be:
-* Measured current
-* Error code (basing this on the fact that there exist an error code for shunt resistor error which must be detected by NEC MCU)

 Note: In table below leading message header "AA" and trailing checksum has been left out.

 Request  | Response | Interpretation
 -------- | -------- | --------------
-40       | 40 00 00 | Amp reading or power
+40       | 40 00 00 | Only seen zero, my guess is status/error code.
-41       | 41 00    | Error condition???
+41       | 41 00    | ADC Current, unclear unit not same as in display protocol, probably raw adc from shunt resistor and OPAMP gain.
-42       | 42 03 11 | ???
+42       | 42 03 11 | ADC Battery voltage (~15 steps per volt) (unexpected, only found voltage measuremt circuit connected to STC MCU, must be on both, whyy?)